 What to know before you cruise

 Before your trip, you will need to review your cruise line’s health and safety protocols.
-You may be required to arrive at your ship with a negative COVID-19 test result in hand or not.
-(If testing is required it can typically be either a PCR test or tele-health-monitored antigen test, paid for by the passenger.
+If a precruise test is required by a certain country, you will find that noted.
+In this case, you may be required to arrive at your ship with a negative COVID-19 test result in hand or not.
+(If testing is required, it can typically be either a PCR test or tele-health-monitored antigen test, paid for by the passenger.
 The cruise line may also require a test at the pier, paid for by the cruise line.)
-And you may have to be vaccinated or not.
-Depending on the cruise line, fully vaccinated can mean having received the original series at least 14 days prior to your cruise, or the original series plus a booster shot.

 A quick cruise line guide to COVID requirements

 Here’s a rundown of the basic rules for some leading cruise lines.
-Note: There may be additional requirements if you are traveling internationally, and the rules can change—sometimes overnight.
+Note: There may be additional requirements if you are traveling internationally.
 Be sure to review the latest requirements prior to boarding.

 American Queen Voyages